 These are great rewards cards, with each of them offering a good initial bonus and coming with a good rewards rate.

 Ultimately, you might want to check out our editors’ latest picks for the best metal credit cards on the market and see which one suits your needs better.

 The only Citi metal credit card is the Citi® / AAdvantage® Executive World Elite Mastercard®.
 This card is designed for frequent American Airlines flyers with good credit or better.
-With the Citi AAdvantage Executive Card, you can earn 2 miles per $1 spent on American Airlines purchases, 1 mile per $1 on all other purchases.
-Pus, it packs an initial bonus of 50,000 miles for spending $5,000 in the first 3 months.
+With the Citi AAdvantage Executive Card, you can earn a total of 4 miles per $1 spent on American Airlines purchases through December 31, 2022 and 2 miles per $1 spent with American Airlines after that, as well as 1 mile per $1 on all other purchases.
+Pus, it packs an initial bonus of 80,000 miles for spending $5,500 in the first 3 months.

 The Citi AAdvantage Executive Card charges a $450 annual fee.
 So, it's aimed at frequent travelers who fly enough American Airlines to offset its annual fee.
 If metal isn't a necessity, there is plenty of plastic to consider among … read full answerthe best Citi credit cards.
 Otherwise, there are plenty of other metal credit cards to check out from other issuers, too.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.